Mikaela/mikaela.github.io/_posts/2015-01-24-getting_help_with_channel_issues.md

     * sync - sync the channel according to access list
     * clear - allows clearing akicks (+b flags), bans, flags, users (=kick everyone)
+* a - allows using protect/deprotect commands
+    * protect is sometimes also known as admin and is higher than op, but lower than owner/founder.
+Combine with +O to make it automatic.

-So you don't want to accidentally confuse different letters. `+VHOR` aren't so dangerous and you can freely set them, but avoid confusing +r and +R.
+So you don't want to accidentally confuse different letters. `+VHO` aren't so dangerous and you can freely set them, but avoid confusing +r and +R and avoiding confusing +A and +a can also be a good idea.

 ## One last note